-Office of the Administrator for Policy and External Affairs - Geographical Indications (GI) Protection
+Office of Policy and International Affairs - Geographical Indications (GI) Protection

 - What Are "Geographical Indications"?

 - How Does the United States Protect Geographical Indications?

 - Benefits of Protecting Geographical Indications through a Trademark System

 - GIs as Collective Marks